Horses and Mules

 The core, the central focus of these Brooke USA Horse Heroes pages is the animals themselves, the horses and mules who lived and died on the battlefield.
-In this section those animals will again come alive, as we remember them, value them, and appreciate how much their sacrifices meant to the outcome of the war
+In this section those animals will again come alive, as we remember them and appreciate how much their sacrifices meant to the outcome of the war.

 Sending animals to war seems, today, somehow even more awful than sending people to war.
 But in 1914, there was little room for that sentiment.
 Animals were absolutely essential to the war effort, and they had to be sent - millions and millions of them, by the time the war was over.
 Most were horses and mules, though dogs, pigeons, camels, and even water buffalo and elephants were also found in some theatres of the war.

 In this section we look at the animals themselves: how they were selected, what size and conformation were most needed, and which jobs required special attributes.